DavidPal/whitespace-format/README.md

 ### Special characters

 * `--replace-tabs-with-spaces=N` -- Replace tabs with spaces.
 Where is `N` is the number of spaces.
+If `N` is zero, tabs are removed.
 If `N` is negative, tabs are not replaced.
 Default value is `-1`.

 * `--normalize-non-standard-whitespace=MODE` -- Replace or remove
 non-standard whitespace characters (`\v` and `\f`). `MODE` must be one of the following: